William9923/tree-visualizer/README.md

 ## 🔮 Future  Plan
 <input disabled="" type="checkbox"> Add more details on each rule engine node components (conditions and rule content)
 <input disabled="" type="checkbox"> Add more code editor hint (such as line bar) for the tree editor section
+<input disabled="" type="checkbox"> Add condition hinting indicating all the variables affecting the current and all parents rule...